Permafrost/Tundra/README.md

   * Inputs:
     * `$document` is the IData document to be serialized and delivered to the given destination URI.
-    * `$encoding` is an optional character set used to encode the serialized document data upon delivery.
-Defaults to the Java virtual machine [default charset].
-    * `$schema` is an optional input which determines whether to serialize the document as [XML], [JSON], Flat File, and can have the following
-      values:
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
-      * For [JSON] content specify the MIME media type "application/json"
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

-      Defaults to serializing `$content` as [XML], if no `$schema` is specified.
-    * `$content.type` is an optional MIME media type describing the type content being delivered.
     * `$destination` is a URI identifying the location where the serialized document should be delivered.
 Supports the following delivery protocols (URI schemes):